-- When the gear oil ages from prolonged usage, its viscosity destabilizes, leading to inadequate lubrication.
+- When the gear oil ages from prolonged usage, its viscosity destabilises, leading to inadequate lubrication.
 Poor lubrication prematurely damages the gearbox.

-- When the transmission system may have leaks signalling low gear fluid and probably contamination, and as such, the servicing of the transmission system may be necessary to repair the leakage and replace the contaminated oil.
+- When the transmission system has leaks, it results to low gear fluid and probably contamination, servicing will be necessary to repair the leakage and replace the contaminated oil.

 - When the gear oil starts producing a burning smell and the clutch begins making grinding noises, or the gears start slipping, these are signs that your car has faulty gearbox oil.